wfeng5-stat6250/course_questions_wiki/README.md

 \[Chapter 8, problem 10\]
 - Question (WF): Does memory can impact when we use multiple PROC freq command to generate cross-tabulations.
 - Answer (WF): Yes, The system option MEMSIZE sets a limit on the amount of memory used by the SAS System.
 The memory size impact SAS program performance in general.

+- Question (SK): Does reversing the order of the variables in the TABLES statement would reverse their positions in the table?
+- Answer: TBD

 ## Chapter 10 Questions